 IT’S ALL ABOUT THOSE CUTICLES

 Before you start pushing back your cuticles, massage a tad of cuticle remover into cuticle areas of your toes and leave on for about five minutes.
 Then start pushing back your cuticles using a cuticle pusher or a dry cotton bud.
-To keep your cuticles strong and healthy, apply some cuticle oil to the cuticles.
-If you don’t have a specialist cuticle oil at hand, you can opt for some natural coconut or olive oil.
+Applying some cuticle oil to the cuticles helps keep them strong and healthy.
+Plus, if you don’t have a specialist cuticle oil at hand, you can opt for some natural coconut or olive oil.

 ADD SOME COLOUR

-Separate your toes with a pair of toe separators to avoid them sticking together once you’ve started applying the nail polish.
+First separate your toes with a pair of toe separators to avoid them sticking together once you’ve started applying the nail polish.
 Start your nail polish regime by using a clear base coat.
-This is an important step that most of us forget, but it is vital as it stops nail colours from staining your toe nails.
-In addition, it will make your nail polish lasts longer.
+This is an important step that most of us forget, but it’s vital as it stops nail colours from staining your toe nails.
+Additionally,, it will make your nail polish lasts longer!
+Although toenail polish could last a nuclear war- why don’t our manicures get the message?
 Once your base coat is dry, start applying the first layer of your chosen colour, then add a second layer.

 DON’T FORGET TO TOP COAT

 Once dry, apply your clear top coat to each nail to seal the polish.
-This step will make your nail polish last longer and reduce the risk of chipping.
+This step will make your nail polish last longer, reducing the risk of chipping.
 Let everything dry properly – you don’t want to start all over again!
 Give your nails as much time as possible to dry.
 If you’re in a hurry, use a quick-dry top coat.

 Special tip: Use some oil – olive oil or specialist cuticle oil – to prevent the polish from smudging while you wait for it to dry properly.

 Ta Da!
-That’s your wonderful summer feet done!
+That’s your routine to perfect feet for spring!
 Time to bring out those sandals!